 INTJs might seem like they have tough skin, but they can be deeply affected by criticism or discouraging situations.
 They don’t appreciate empty platitudes like, “Don’t worry; it’ll all be okay in the end.”
 But they do need people in their lives who can provide concrete encouragement.
 They need friends who will remind them that they’re not stupid, they’re not failures, and that they are valuable (preferably with evidence).
 INTJs fear being seen as stupid or mediocre.
 A good friend will be able to help them realize that a set-back or mistake doesn’t have to define their lives and encourage them to keep going.

 INTJs place a high value on respect.
-They absolutely cannot stand it when people undervalue their opinions, cut them off in conversations, or dismiss them as unimportant.
+They absolutely cannot stand it when people undervalue their opinions, ignore their advice, cut them off in conversations, or dismiss them as unimportant.
 Also, you should never share private matters or belittle/criticize an INTJ in front of other people.
 While they aren’t usually seen as a “social” type, they care deeply about how they are viewed in their social circles.
 They want to earn respect, and if you can’t see that or honor those desires you’re not going to make it into the friend circle.
 No amount of love and understanding can make up for consistent lack of respect.

 In Conclusion …